ConsultingAKA/consultingaka.github.io/README.md

 This repository contains the source code for the AKA Consulting website, a professional consulting firm specializing in AI product management, software architecture for AI solutions, and market development.

+**NOTE: If you're seeing this README instead of the actual website, then the GitHub Pages deployment hasn't completed successfully.
+Please check the GitHub Actions workflow for any errors.**

 ## Features

 - Modern, responsive design built with Next.js and Tailwind CSS